 Resume databases include talent from our Full-Time MBA Program, as well as diverse and experienced talent from our Evening MBA and Weekend MBA programs and alumni.

 Chicago Booth offers students and company sponsors experiential opportunities in the form of projects embedded within courses, executed by students and overseen by faculty.
 Past courses in which energy companies have engaged include breaking into an LED battery market, Developing New Products and Services, Strategy, and Finance.
-Contact your relationship manager and Terri Albert if you are interested in learning more.
+Contact your relationship manager and Katie Bell if you are interested in learning more.

 Partner with Student Groups